ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### 1.4 Diversity of Programmes
 Another key measure of success, this section measures and compares hubs on the diversity of programmes offered.

-Looking to Ecology and Information Theory, the concept of diversity can be quantified taking [2 main factors](http://www.countrysideinfo.co.uk/simpsons.htm) into account:
+Looking to Ecology and Information Theory, the concept of diversity can be quantified taking [2 main factors](http://www.countrysideinfo.co.uk/simpsons.htm) into consideration:
 - Richness - the number of different species in a sample.
 The greater the number of species, the 'richer' and more diverse the sample is
 - Evenness - the relative abundance of these species.
 The more evenly distributed the number of individuals in different species are, the more 'even' and diverse the sample is